National education campaign in the United Kingdom (1837–1870)

-The three decades before the passing of the Elementary Education Act 1870 saw a national education campaign in the United Kingdom, carried out by a wide range of activist groups.
+The three decades before the passing of the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) saw a national education campaign in the United Kingdom, carried out by a wide range of activist groups.
 In this period the debate on education was usually framed in terms of "national education" (i.e. universal state education) and its characteristics: fee-paying or free, compulsory or voluntary (and to what age), religious, non-denominational, or secular, inspection.
 A committee of the Privy Council on national education was set up in 1839.

 The National Public Schools Association (NPSA), founded 1850, was a significant and prominent English pressure group campaigning for elementary education.
 It built on strong feelings in favour of education that was independent of the Church of England, centred on Manchester.
 Those who took part had often been involved in other reforming and radical causes.
 But no one group can be said to have determined the eventual shape of the 1870 Act.